Lighting for 20-Foot Ceilings Ideas

 Photo by Sugar & Cloth

 Three-layered lighting is a design technique that involves using three different layers of lighting to create a well-balanced and functional space.
+It’s important to include lighting for all three layers to provide the best flow of light without putting in too much effort.

 • Ambient lighting: Ceiling lighting that focuses on the top of the room.